enaml-ops/concourse-deploy-cloudfoundry/README.md

     `omg` will also read other key/value pairs added here, matching them to command-line arguments.
 For example, to add the `omg` plugin parameter `--syslog-address`, you could add `"syslog-address": "10.150.12.10"` here rather than modifying the manifest generation script in `ci/tasks`.

-    All available keys can be listed by querying the plugin.
+    All available parameters/keys can be listed by querying the plugin.
 If not specified in `deployment-props.json`, default values will be used where possible.

     ```
     omg-linux deploy-product cloudfoundry-plugin-linux --help